 In this article i’ll talk about my photography experience in the Antelope Canyon, how i used my reflex camera, the settings I used, and some useful precautions.

-When I visited this place I felt like a little Indiana Jones…It’s misterious, silent, colorful and unreal…..It’s a huge rock fracture with great light games, technically called “slot canyon” which differs from a typical canyon because the space inside is tremendously narrow
+When I visited this place I felt like a little Indiana Jones…It’s misterious, silent, colorful and unreal…..It’s a huge rock fracture with great light games, technically called “slot canyon” which differs from a typical canyon because the space inside is very narrow

-PLANNING YOUR VISIT: WHEN AND HOW
+PLANNING MY VISIT: WHEN AND HOW